getsentry/seer/README.md

 - Check your Python version, and install the required version if necessary
 - Check for required system packages, and install any missing ones
 - Check for a virtualenv, and set one up for you if it doesn't find one
+- Check for pre-commit hooks, and install them if not found

 ```bash
 direnv allow